 This year, I decided to do something a little different.
 I am sharing a few options for all the essential beginning-of-the-year must-dos: morning work, getting to know you, community building, routines and procedures, summer reflection, behavior management, and introducing a growth mindset.
 It’s always nice to have some options to pick and choose from.
 You can download the first-day resource round-up at the bottom of this post.
 Having something for students to do completely independently as soon as they walk in is key.
 I like to greet each student at the door.
 I direct them to find their seat and hang their book bag on their chair.
 We have closets with cubbies to store their belongings but I want to carefully go over that procedure once everyone has arrived.

 Your first activity has to be easy to do without giving directions.
 Below are some ideas that will be easy for students to work on while you are dealing with all of the other first-day morning chaos.

 Getting to know your students as people and not just scholars is crucial to building relationships.
-It is so helpful to know about their backgrounds, favorites and interests.
+It is so helpful to know about their backgrounds, favorites, and interests.
 These activities will help you to accomplish just that!
 I used the All About Me flip book last year and we worked on it a little bit each day throughout the week.
-Then, I hung them up in the hallway and let students walk around and read through each other’s.
+Then, I hung them up in the hallway and let students walk around and read through each others.
 The 4 corners game is THE BEST for getting students up and moving.
-I like to save it for the end of the day when we are starting to get restless.
+I like to save it for the end of the day when we start to get restless.